View Richard Hamilton's Obituary on PostandCourier.com and share memories

 |

 Richard Victor Hamilton Mt.
-Pleasant - Richard Victor Hamilton, 58, of Mount Pleasant, South Carolina, formerly of New York City, entered into eternal rest Tuesday, February 25, 2020 in Ft.
-Lauderdale, Florida.
-His graveside service will be held Thursday, March 5, 2020 in Magnolia Cemetery, 70 Cunnington Avenue, Charleston at 12:00 noon.
-The family will receive friends at J. Henry Stuhr, Inc. Mount Pleasant Chapel, 1494 Mathis Ferry Road on Wednesday, March 4, 2020 from 5:00 until 7:00 pm.
-Richard was born September 14, 1961 in Charleston, South Carolina, son of the late William Jackson Hamilton, Jr. and the late Alice Claire Jones Hamilton.
-He was a retired executive in the Real Estate and Advertising industry.
-He is survived by his partner, Leo Barone of Mount Pleasant, SC; brother, William Jackson Hamilton III of Mt.
-Pleasant, SC; two nephews, Jackson Hamilton and Alan Hamilton, Jr. both of Mt.
-Pleasant, SC; niece, Anna Claire Hamilton of Wilmington, NC; former sister-in-law, Leslee Hardgrove of Wilmington, NC; In lieu of flowers, memorials may be made to Broadway Cares/Equity Fights Back, 165 West 46th Street, Suite 1300, New York, NY 10036.
+Pleasant - The graveside service for Richard Victor Hamilton will be held in Magnolia Cemetery, 70 Cunnington Avenue, Charleston, on Thursday, March 5, 2020 at 12:00 noon.
+The family will receive friends at the J. Henry Stuhr, Inc. Mount Pleasant Chapel, 1494 Mathis Ferry Road, on Wednesday, March 4, 2020 from 5:00 until 7:00 pm.
+In lieu of flowers, memorials may be made to Broadway Cares/Equity Fights Back, 165 West 46th Street, Suite 1300, New York, NY 10036.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston